 Students must complete a minimum of 16 credit hours with a minimum Grade Point Average (GPA) of 2.0 (C) average or better.
+All courses in the major must be passed with a grade of 'C' or better.
 Nine (9) of the last 12 credits must be earned at Southwestern before the Software Support Certificate is awarded.